 I have always been struck by the importance of getting heard: it is such a deep human need.

-I trained as an Occupational Therapist and have worked as a Local Area Coordinator in disability services since 2000.
+I am an Occupational Therapist and worked for 20 years as a Local Area Coordinator in disability services.
 My roles have included counselling, group facilitation, team leadership and community development projects.
-I am also married, a mother of four young adults and a grandmother.
+I am also married, a mother of four and a grandmother.

 NVC is the most effective tool I have come across in all my years of working in human services: